Sea2Data/LandingsXML/README.md

 * Contains proof of concept for streamed filtering (src/main/FilterLandings.java)

 ## memory profiling ##
-* I have been experimenting with reducing the memory footprint when reading from xml through reconfigurations of the jaxb unmarshaller.
-For comparison with the basic jaxb configuration checkout bindings tagged basicjaxbmapping
+* I have been experimenting with reducing the memory footprint when reading from xml by reconfigurations of the jaxb unmarshaller to reuse repeated values for immutable types.
+For comparison with the basic jaxb configuration checkout bindings tagged basicjaxbmapping.
+* This kind of reconfiguration should be transparent for the user, but reduce memory footprint when repetition is common, and increase it when repetition is not.
+* Examples are provided for immutable types String, Integer and LocalDate
 * Preliminary results for memory profiles can be found in ./memprofiling/
+* profile output filenames refer tags that identify the xjb bindings used (landings.xjb).

 ## Run ##
 * Currently LSS to xml conversion is done by running java - jar target/LandingsXML-1.0-SNAPSHOT-jar-with-dependencies.jar.
 Run without arguments for usage description.